Ascot Racecourse: Queen Elizabeth Stand

+2004

+The Ascot Grandstand was demolished and rebuilt between 2004 and 2006 in a £220 million redevelopment, the single biggest investment in British horse racing.
+The racecourse was reopened by the queen on 20 June 2006.
+The redevelopment was designed by architect firm HOK (Populous), and was engineered by Buro Happold and built by Laing O'Rourke.
+The main part of the redevelopment programme was the construction of the 30 × 300 m lightweight parasol roof structure of the 480 m long grandstand for the 30,000 seating arrangement; this was designed and built by Austrian specialist contractor Waagner-Biro.
+The overall specification of the grandstand was to allow 80,000 spectators sitting and standing, and for the racecourse to host over 300,000 attendees during Royal Ascot week.
+For the 2005 season, the Royal Ascot meet was held at York Racecourse.
+For 2007, further alterations were made to improve the viewing from lower levels of the grandstand using an innovative steel composite product ("SPS" sandwich plate system) to reprofile the existing concrete terraces.
+The adjustment supposedly cost £10 million.

 The seasons – flat and jumps

+The first major redevelopment of the racecourse came in 1954, when the straight mile was moved to make more room for spectators.
 The flat season at Ascot is run from April to October, beginning with Royal Ascot Trials Day and finishing with QIPCO British Champions Day.
 In all, Ascot hosts 18 days of flat racing each year, totalling roughly 115 flat races each summer.
 Grass is cut to a regulation 4 inches exactly for flat racing.
-Ascot hosts 13 Group 1 Flat races each year including The Gold Cup, St James's Palace Stakes, King's Stand Stakes, Commonwealth Cup and The King George VI and Queen Elizabeth QIPCO Stakes.
-QIPCO British Champions Day holds the greatest number of Group 1 races of any raceday at Ascot with four races at the top level.
-Ascot has hosted many of the world's most famous flat horses including Frankel, Nijinsky, Sagaro, Yeats, Mill Reef, Grundy, Dancing Brave, Swain, Galileo and Enable.
+Ascot hosts 13 Group 1 Flat races each year including the Gold Cup, St James's Palace Stakes, King's Stand Stakes, Commonwealth Cup and King George VI and Queen Elizabeth Stakes.
+British Champions Day holds the greatest number of Group 1 races of any raceday at Ascot with four races at the top level.

 The first jumps fixture was held at Ascot in 1965.
 The national hunt course, a right handed triangular shaped course like the flat course, is laid out inside the flat track, and is about 1m 5f round, with ten fences, including two in the straight, and six flights of hurdles.
-The track is famed for being one of the toughest courses with a 73-foot climb from the lowest point, Swinley Bottom, to the highest point, the Winning Post.
-Ascot hosts 8 days of jumps racing between October and March, starting with the Fireworks Spectacular Family Raceday and finishing with the Spring Family Raceday.
+The track is famed for being one of the toughest courses with a 73-foot climb from the lowest point, Swinley Bottom, to the highest point, the winning post.
+Ascot hosts eight days of jumps racing between October and March, starting with the Fireworks Spectacular Family Raceday and finishing with the Spring Family Raceday.
 Included are both steeplechase and hurdle races, with around 50 jumps races in all being held at Ascot each season.
 Grass is cut to a regulation 5 inches exactly for jumps racing.
-Notable jumps races held at Ascot are The Clarence House Chase, The Ascot Chase and The Long Walk Hurdle, all Grade 1 contests.
-Ascot has hosted many of the world's most famous jumps horses including Arkle, Desert Orchid, Sprinter Sacre, Sire De Grugy, Kauto Star, Cue Card, Baracouda, Thistlecrack, Cyrname and Altior.
+Notable jumps races held at Ascot are the Clarence House Chase, Ascot Chase and Long Walk Hurdle, all Grade 1 contests.